bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+# TODO today
+* Isolate isBottomSideCard
+* Isolate sideCard, subCard, and sideSubCard
+* Isolate their respective form types
+* Unit card can get sideCard, subCard, and sideSubCard
+* Unit card can get main verses

 # Bugs
-* Unit dot reference consistently doesn't get passed.
+* Unit dot reference consistently doesn't get passed to scroll.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.